-For 2022, the persistent geopolitical crisis and especially the war in Ukraine have rendered forecasts highly uncertain, making it difficult to estimate how the economy will develop in the near future.
+For 2023, the persistent geopolitical crisis has continued to render forecasts of global economic trends highly uncertain, making it difficult to estimate how the economy will develop in the near future.
 Governments, international organisations and economic researchers regularly try to forecast as exactly as possible the economic trend using various assumptions.
 Such forecasts serve as the basis for estimating and planning the Company's budget.

-It is currently not possible to assess what further implications warlike operations breaking out on the national territory of Ukraine and sanctions imposed on Russia will have for (global) economic development.
-To date, the Company's second largest shareholder, the Russian Kurchatov Institute (26%), has met its obligation to pay the agreed shareholder contributions and grants.
+The Russian war of aggression against Ukraine and sanctions imposed on Russia that may have a direct impact on European XFEL as well continue to give rise to uncertainty.
+To date, the Company's second largest shareholder, the Russian Kurchatov Institute (26 %), has met its obligation to pay the agreed shareholder contributions and grants.
 As a result of EU sanctions - which European XFEL consistently checks, puts into practice, and implements all updates for - any users affiliated with Russian institutions are denied access to experiments.
 The implications of EU sanctions and the recent termination of joint projects are clearly noticeable in other areas as well.
-Nevertheless, the Company, too, meets its contractual obligations to all of its 13 shareholders, and Council meetings continue to be held without restrictions and key decisions are still submitted to the shareholders for voting.
+Nevertheless, the Company, too, meets its contractual obligations to all of its 13 shareholders.
+Council meetings continue to be held without restrictions; key decisions are submitted to the shareholders for voting.